Alois Graf von Waldburg-Zeil

 Alois Graf von Waldburg-Zeil (20 September 1933 – 14 December 2014) was a German politician.

 Early life

 Alois was born on 20 September 1933 at Zeil Castle near Leutkirch im Allgäu.
 He was a son of Erich, 6th Prince of Waldburg-Zeil (1899–1953) and Princess Monika of Löwenstein-Wertheim-Rosenberg (1905–1992).
 His elder brother was Georg, 7th Prince of Waldburg-Zeil.
 He went to school at Kolleg St. Blasien.
-He studied politics and economics at Universities in Bonn, Rome and Munich.
+He studied politics and economics at the University of Bonn, the Sapienza University of Rome, and the Ludwig-Maximilians-Universität München.

 Career

 Waldburg-Zeil was from 1980 to 1998 member of German Bundestag.

 Personal life

 On 21 June 1956, he married Clarissa, Countess von Schönborn-Wiesentheid (b.
 1936).
 Together, they were the parents of: